Seabrook, Kent

-Seabrook is a small coastal village in Kent, England.
-The village lies in-between Sandgate and Hythe.
+Seabrook is a small coastal village in Hythe civil parish, Folkestone and Hythe District, Kent, England.
+The village lies in between Sandgate and Hythe.
 The Royal Military Canal starts here.
 There is a Church of England Primary School and a local pub "The Fountain".
 The promenade leading from Seabrook to Hythe is very popular with walkers and joggers in the summer months.

+The Seabrook Stream flows south through the locality to the coast.